Kris-0605/jsonz/README.md

 - If the data type is "boolean false", then the value is false.
 - If the data type is "null", then the value is null.
 - If the data type is NaN, then the value is NaN.
+- If the data type is negative NaN, then the value is negative NaN.
 - If the data type is infinity, then the value is infinity.
 - If the data type is negative infinity, then the value is negative infinity.